• Skip to primary navigation

 © istockphoto.com / Henk Badenhorst

 Youth employment and micro, small and medium sized enterprise (MSME) development are often in the public debate.
-Governments in Africa have recently introduced a number of programmes to promote employment via these mechanisms, but the understanding of which interventions are most effective and for which types of individuals they have an impact is limited.
+Governments in Africa have introduced a number of programmes to promote employment via these mechanisms, but the understanding of which interventions are most effective and for which types of individuals they have an impact is limited.
 Furthermore, women face particular barriers such as social and cultural norms to entry and continuing in the labour market, as well as in growing businesses.
 In order to design gender sensitive policy, further understanding of the reasons for gender inequalities in earnings and productivity and evidence on how to effectively close the gender gap is necessary.
-The research team is studying these aspects through two randomised controlled trials in a fragile state in West Africa, Togo.
+The research team studies these aspects through two randomised controlled trials in a fragile state in West Africa, Togo.

 Alternative training programs for small-scale entrepreneurship

 In a review of impact evaluations of business training programmes, McKenzie and Woodruff (2013) note that several impact evaluations of traditional managerial based trainings have seen fewer or no significant effects on women when compared to men.
-At the same time, some studies have shown encouraging results from different styles of training based on either changing the behaviour of the entrepreneurs or on using rule of thumb based training.
+At the same time, some studies have shown encouraging results from different styles of training based on either changing the behaviour of the entrepreneurs or on using rule of thumb-based training.

 Policy implications of this research